VictorAndres20/nest-backend-generator/README.md

 # Database, Backend NestJS and Frontend React generator
 ------------------------------------------------------------------------------------------------------------------------------------------------

-- Use drawDB.io json file or models_template.xlsx as database representation for ORM
+- Use [drawDB.io](https://github.com/drawdb-io/drawdb) JSON file as database representation to generate files

 - In  a `.env` file update variable paths
 See `env-example` file